in-toto/ite-4-demo/README.md

 ### Automated run through

 Use the same script to have an automated run through of the demo.
+If you are running the demo using a repo other than `in-toto/ite-4-demo-test-repo`, make sure you have the environment variable `TESTREPO` set to the corresponding repo.

+It should be able to handle repos setup with either HTTPS and SSH.

 ```shell
 python3 run_demo.py